NavneetSajwan/Parking-space-allocation/README.md

 ```
 ![](https://github.com/NavneetSajwan/Parking-space-allocation/blob/master/images/model_car_output.jpg)

-#display results. works fine
+As expected, the model now ignores trucks and only cars are detected.

-#Now write a function to return boxes as pytorch tensors
+Finally, we can use the work above to write a function to return predicted boxes as Pytorch tensors
 ```
 def gen_bbox_predictions(im, predictor):
   outputs = predictor(im)